 And if you have an air fryer, don’t hesitate to air fry these in a single layer.
 They will turn out almost as crispy as if you deep fry, I promise!

 - beaten eggs: this is what adheres the coating to the cheese.
-If you cannot have eggs, you can substitute buttermilk or a thicker, plant-based milk such as oat milk
+If you cannot have eggs, you can substitute buttermilk or thick, plant-based milk such as oat milk

 - salt: I always add a pinch of salt to my egg mixture.
 This is optional